peternguyen93/pwning-tools/README.md

 >>> print hex(offset)
 0x297f0
 ```
-- *pwning-tools* provide a method in PwnProc that help pwner can convert script running with pwning-tools in to standalone script can run separate in target server.
+- *pwning-tools* provides a method in PwnProc that help pwner can convert script running with pwning-tools in to standalone script can run separate in target server.
 ```python
 >>> p = PwnProc(elf='./hunting')
 >>> # some pwn code
 >>> p.export('./standalone_hunting.py')
 ```
+- *pwning-tool* provides *Shellcode* that have some default shellcode for pwning also support some function that help pwner can quickly write shellcode in python script.